olets/hometown-prompt-docs/docs/integrations.md

 ::: warning Warning

-Note that zsh4humans (z4h) expects you to use powerlevel10k.
+zsh4humans (z4h) expects you to use powerlevel10k.
 In my brief testing the below solution _seems_ to work, but I'm looking for the prompt to be correct, not testing z4h.

 romkatv has this to say about disabling powerlevel10k in z4h: